 Absolutely.
 Onion and garlic are aromatics that impart flavor, of course, but this dish has so many other flavor elements you’ll be fine without it.

 - Bread: Roti, naan, and pita bread are all great for dipping and eating with your hands!

-- Greens: For a low carb option, enjoy with a salad, some steamed vegetables, or balsamic marinade for grilled vegetables.
+- Greens: For a low carb option, enjoy with a salad, some Instant Pot steamed vegetables, or grilled balsamic vegetables.

-- Grains: Brown rice, quinoa, basmati rice, or jasmine rice for a complete protein!
+- Grains: Instant Pot brown rice, Instant Pot quinoa, Instant Pot basmati rice, or Instant Pot jasmine rice for a complete protein!

 How to Store Leftovers?

 Freeze: Once fully cooked and completely cooled, freeze in an airtight container for up to 3 months.
 Thaw in the fridge overnight.
 If you have made a big batch, store it in smaller batches and only thaw what you need.